Trial and error: early pilot training for the RFC in the Great War

 According to accounts in Peter Hart’s book “Bloody April”, chronicling the period of appalling RFC losses in that month of 1917, Captain BF Crane, a photographic officer attached to 22 Squadron reported on the results obtained on sorties that were mostly led by Major Learmount or Captain Clement: “An average of 2,000 photos daily were being turned over, all from plates exposed by 22 Squadron.”

-On the 10 May flight – also with Ward – on which Learmount was injured, the purpose was to complete a multi-mission photographic task.
+On the 10th May flight – also with Ward – the purpose was to complete a multi-mission photographic task.
 This was achieved.
-Ward was killed nine days later on another mission.
+Ward was killed nine days later on another such mission.

 The skies were indifferent to merit and courage.